reututy/Snake_Game/README.md

 You can also translate the camera using 'W', 'S', 'A', 'D', 'E', 'Q' - forwards, backwards, right, left, up, and down repectively.

-Under the sea, during the level, you can notice some living creators.
+Under the sea, during the level, you can notice some living creatures.

 ![alt text](https://raw.githubusercontent.com/reututy/Snake_Game/master/res/textures/game/sea_horse_pic.png)